SWittouck/raccoon/README.md

 # raccoon

+Remark: all functionality implemented in raccoon has been moved to [progenomics](github.com/SWittouck/progenomics) and will be maintained there.

 Rapid bActerial Cross-species COmparative geNOmics

 * Rapid: all tasks should be feasible to run overnight on a modern desktop computer on thousands of bacterial genomes.